daipozhi/Purpose-AI/README.md

         separate all text .

-        get all words , it is 4th word base .
+        get all words , it is 4th word database .

-        get all grammer , it is grammer base .
+        get all grammer , it is grammer database .

         after this step accuracy is about 91%

+        separate sentence , this time by grammer database ,not by if it is repeated in text file .

+        separate all text .

+        get all words , it is 5th word database .

+        get all grammer , it is grammer database .

+        after this step , word database is almost same ,but grammer database is quite different .

         source code: